JOHN BLEK

 In April 2024 Blek finished building his new creative home, Bigger River Recording Co., and set about working on what would become The Midnight Ache.
 Echoes of Sea Change era Beck and Sparklehorse give this record a lo-fi intimacy, while the string arrangements balance the sound with an element of grandeur and sophistication.
 Home is very much at the heart of this new album; it features vocal performances by John's wife, and even the cover is adorned with pressed flowers from their garden.
 Additional production and mixing were done by regular collaborator Brian Casey at Wavefield Recordings.

 John Blek is Cork City born and bred, currently residing in north Cork.
 His parents, both of whom were primary school teachers, had to bribe him to stay in school after his 16th birthday with the promise of a new guitar on the completion of his final exams.
-Blek has a love of music in the real sense; he creates to create.
-At 38, he has a catalogue of music that would represent a lifetime's work for many musicians.

 The Midnight Ache will be released in early 2026 on John’s own label Bigger River Recording Co.
 Pre-save HERE.